 Generated Leads/Traffic from Your Website x 100 = % Conversion Rate

-How to Calculate Number of Net New Customers?
+How to Calculate Number of Net New Customers Required?

-Net new customers refer to the number of new customers or clients you have gained through your website compared to the total number of customers you currently have.
+Net new customers required refers to the number of new customers or clients you need to gain through your website compared to the total number of customers you currently have.

-To figure out how many net new consumers you’ve acquired, divide your net sales goal by your usual sales price.
+To figure out how many net new consumers you’ll need to meet your revenue goal, divide your net sales goal by your usual sales price.

 New Revenue Goal/Avg.
 Sales Price